bstatcomp/RandomCL/README.md

 #### `void <NAME>_seed(<NAME>_state* state, ulong seed)`

 Seeds the RNG using given seed.
-Seed should be different for each instance of generator (thread).
+Seed should be different for each instance of the generator (thread).

 #### `uint <NAME>_uint(<NAME>_state state)`